ansible-collections/junipernetworks.junos/docs/junipernetworks.junos.junos_ospf_interfaces_module.rst

 Synopsis
 --------
-- This module manages global OSPFv3 configuration on devices running Juniper JUNOS.
+- This module manages OSPF(v2/v3) configuration of interfaces on devices running Juniper JUNOS.